eye-division/clarebassett/_prints/gallery7.md

   A screenprint Is created by pushing printing ink through a fine mesh where areas have been blocked by a resin, preventing the ink from marking the paper, except where you want the image.
-I draw my picture onto a grainy acetate, which is then placed on an exposure unit which fastened the drawn image to the meshed screen.
-The texture on the acetate is carried through to the printed piece.
+My initial drawing goes onto a sheet of grainy acetate, which is then placed on a screen and placed in an exposure unit.
+When exposed the drawn image is transferred to the meshed screen.
+The texture on the acetate, which is picked up in the drawing is carried through to the printed piece.
+Each pisture is hand-coloured once the ink is dry.
 _gallery_date: 2016-05-01 00:00:00
 permalink: /prints/creating-a-print/
 main_image_path: /studio3.JPG